-The Institute of Islamic Studies, University of the Philippines is the face of Islam in the University, in Metro Manila and the entire country.
+The Institute of Islamic Studies of the University of the Philippines-Diliman is the face of scholarly and academic Muslim community in the entire country.
 It has produced graduates that are now actively employed in various academic Institutions in Mindanao and Metro Manila.
 Other graduates occupied top rank positions in the government.
-It has fulfilled its vision and mission as government’s partner in attaining progress and development in the Country.
+It has fulfilled its vision and mission as government’s partner in attaining progress and development in the country.

 The University of the Philippines Diliman